Emperor Mu of Jin: As "adult" emperor

 In September 357, Emperor Mu married He Fani as his empress.

 In 358, Sima Yu offered to resign all of his powers, but Emperor Mu declined.
 Later that year, a northern campaign by the general Xun Xian, intending to recapture the Shandong Peninsula, failed.

-In 359, with Former Yan exerting pressure on Jin possessions south of the Yellow River, the generals Xie Wan (謝萬), Zhuge You (諸葛攸), and Chi Tan (郗曇) advanced north to attack Former Yan, but the forces collapsed after Xie wrongly believed that Former Yan forces were near and ordered a retreat.
+In 359, with Former Yan exerting pressure on Jin possessions south of the Yellow River, the generals Xie Wan (謝萬), Zhuge You (諸葛攸), and Chi Tan (郗曇; son of Xi Jian) advanced north to attack Former Yan, but the forces collapsed after Xie wrongly believed that Former Yan forces were near and ordered a retreat.
 Without aid, Jin possessions south of the Yellow River began to fall into Former Yan hands.

 In July 361, Emperor Mu died without a son.
 Empress Dowager Chu therefore ordered that his cousin, Sima Pi the Prince of Langya, be made emperor.
 Sima Pi then succeeded to the throne as Emperor Ai.